Treatment for heat rash or prickly heat

 - Try to wear loose cotton clothing which can help prevent you overheating and making the itch worse.
 Avoid fabrics which irritate your skin, like wool or scratchy fabrics.

-- A cool bath or shower may help provide short-term relief from any itching, but excessive showering or bathing should be avoided as this may make it worse.
+- A cool bath or shower may help provide short-term relief from any itching, but excessive showering or bathing should be avoided as this can reduce the natural oils that protect the skin and may make it worse.

 - There are medicines available to ease the symptoms of itching.
 Speak to your pharmacist for further advice and to make sure any medicines you take are suitable for you.